coopengo/coog-helm-charts/README.md

   Il faut ajouter la variable d'environnement au niveau du conteneur coog :

-  TRYTOND_SENTRY_DSN : The dsn to a sentry instance that can be used to handle
+  TRYTOND_SENTRY_DSN : The dsn to a sentry instance that can be used to handle errors